mwgrassgreen/WearableDetection/README.md

 # WearableDetection
 WearableDetection is a R package for anomaly detection in heart rates from wearble device.
-Current version provides algorithms of RHR-Diff (resting heart rate difference offline detection) method and CuSum online detection method for short term data from FitBit smartwatch.
+Current version provides algorithms of RHR-Diff (resting heart rate difference offline detection) method and CuSum online detection method for wearable data from FitBit smartwatch.

 ## Dependence